yunnanpl/esp32_python_gasmeter/README.md

 ## Current GUI looks

 No external hardware is needed for calculation or presentation, everything is included.
+GUI is accessible through any webbrowser (computer, mobile, etc.).

 Clearly the graph is hourly (last 48 hours) and list is daily, but it is easy to change.